dynamicguy/mw-docs/docs/api-reference.md

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>

-DEPRECATED: Will be removed in MajorityWorld 2.10, this has been moved to the parent type as 'isAvailable'.
+DEPRECATED: Will be removed in DrikGallery 2.10, this has been moved to the parent type as 'isAvailable'.

 </blockquote>
 </td>